tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Orders
 ~~~~~~~

-Orders are instructions to a broker to purchase or sell assets on a users's behalf.
+Orders are instructions to a broker to purchase or sell assets on a user's behalf.
-On the TradingView platform, the *Orders* tab displays all orders that come in response to `/orders`_.
+On the TradingView platform, the *Orders* tab displays all orders received in response to `/orders`_.

 .. image:: ../../images/Trading_Concepts_OrdersTab.png
     :alt: Orders tab
     :align: center

 When an order is placed, it follows a process of order execution.
-In order execution process, orders have statuses that can be divided into two groups:
+In the order execution process, orders have statuses that can be divided into two groups:

 * Transitional

  * Placing — an order was not created on the broker's side yet.
- * Working — an order was created and approved by exchange but not executed yet.
+ * Working — an order was created and approved by the exchange but not executed yet.
  * Inactive — a bracket order is created but waiting for a base order to be filled.

 * Final

  * Filled — an order is successfully executed.
- * Canceled — an order is cancelled by a user.
+ * Canceled — an order is canceled by a user.
  * Rejected — an order is rejected for some reason, e.g., the exchange rejected the order.

 .. important::
   1. The order status can only change from transitional to final, not vice versa.

-  2. TradingView doesn't expect the *Placing* status in response to `/orders`_ as it mainly used as an internal status.
+  2. TradingView doesn't expect the *placing* status in response to `/orders`_ as it is mainly used as an internal status.
-     For an order that is already in the system, but not at work, use the *Inactive* status.
+     For an order that is already in the system, but not at work, use the *inactive* status.
-     Exception: the broker has registered an order, the exchange has not yet confirmed the status — in this case, use the *Placing* status.
+     Exception: the broker has registered an order, but the exchange has not yet confirmed the status — in this case, use the *Placing* status.

 The `/orders`_ endpoint is used to get *all* orders of the current session
 and orders with transitional statuses from previous sessions (otherwise, the user will not see that there is a pending order).